When Reject Turns into Accept: Quantifying the Vulnerability of LLM-Based Scientific Reviewers to Indirect Prompt Injection: The Reviewer Threat Model and Formalization of Weighted Adversarial Vulnerability Score (WAVS) Metric

-A value of $1.0$ implies a hallucination or safety failure (accepting nonsense), while $0.1$ implies the model was manipulated but the outcome (acceptance) is technically valid for a high-quality paper.
+According to Equation \ref{eqn:risk_scores}, a value of $1.0$ implies a hallucination or safety failure (accepting nonsense), while $0.1$ implies the model was manipulated but the outcome (acceptance) is technically valid for a high-quality paper.
 In the context of scientific integrity, a "Critical Flip" on a "High Risk" input is significantly more damaging than minor score inflation.
-Therefore, we utilize a configuration of down-weights of raw score sensitivity in favor of decision flips and risk alignment: $w_S = 0.20, \quad w_F = 0.40, \quad w_R = 0.40$
+The compliance factor ensures that models are penalized appropriately based on their output behavior, and not just the input dataset composition.
+If a model correctly rejects a "Template" $(S_{adv}\approx0)$, the risk term $\mu_{risk}\to0$, ensuring robust models are not penalized.
+However, if a model hallucinates merit in a template $(S_{adv}\to S_{max})$, the penalty maximizes to $1.0$.